 Are you writing your data management plan (DMP)?
 Do you collect and process personal data in your research?
 Are you planning to publish your research data to ensure the reproducibility of your research outputs and improve the visibility and impact of your research?
 Effective and responsible research data management (RDM) is an essential requirement of good scientific practices and research skills.

 Open science has meanwhile been increasingly promoted and required by national and international organizations and research funders.
 It becomes important and even necessary for you to be part of the open science movement.
 Hanken has signed the Declaration for Open Science and Research (Finland) 2020-2025 and is committed to following the strategic principles, objectives, and action plans outlined in the four Policies of Open Science and Research in Finland.
-Hanken’s Guidelines on open science and research was updated last year.
+Hanken’s Guidelines on open science and research was updated in 2021.

 The course is aimed at doctoral students in all fields, and regardless of research fields or when your doctoral studies have begun.
 You can register for the course in Sisu and earn 1 credit after the completion of the course.
 Contact email@example.com.